OSDH deploys mobile wellness units statewide

-OKLAHOMA CITY — Oklahoma State Department of Health is mobilizing a fleet of wellness units and vans to help provide public health services in every corner of our state.
+OKLAHOMA CITY — Oklahoma State Department of Health is mobilizing a fleet of wellness units and vans to help provide public health services in every corner of the state.

 The COVID-19 pandemic accelerated and expanded this initiative, allowing OSDH to reach undeserved communities with services, including the COVID-19 vaccine.